Why You Should be Sleeping on the Left Side During Pregnancy

-Why Do Sleeping Positions Matter in Pregnancy?
+Why Do Sleeping Positions Matter During Pregnancy?

-The Inferior Vena Cava or IVC is one of the many body parts to get affected by these daily changes.
+The Inferior Vena Cava or IVC is one of the many body parts that get affected by these daily changes.
 In a woman’s body, the IVC runs along the right side of the spine and goes down to bring back blood from the lower part of the body.
 Sleeping on the right can constrict these blood vessels.

-The mother-to-be’s health is of great value during pregnancy.
+The mother-to-be’s health is incredibly important during pregnancy.
 Avoiding putting pressure on the organs is a step that should be taken to maintain good health.
 When you put pressure on the IVC, then the vein passage gets choked, and blood passes in small amounts only.
 The lack of supply of the oxygenated blood to the heart and brain can make you feel a little woozy.
 If you sleep on your back, the child puts pressure directly on the IVC.
 Your child’s nutritional state depends totally on you.
-So, if you get less oxygen, then the child would get less as well.
+So, if you get less oxygen, then the child would get less oxygen as well.

 A healthy mother may not realise such a difference, and the child may cope up with such irregularities; but why give it a chance?
 It becomes all the more important if the mother has breathing complications or if she is suffering from blood pressure.
 Slight irregularities then can cause a ripple, and the child can get affected by that.
 That is why sleeping on your left side during pregnancy becomes important.